emerywebster/emerywebster.github.io/_posts/2016-02-29-spiceguide.md

 So, I snagged a clever domain name (I hope?) and a handful of matching social media accounts.
 Then I set up a quick WordPress site and added some initial content.

 The concept, for now, is [SpiceGuide](http://spicegui.de) &mdash; my tribute to spicy food.
 If nobody uses it (or cares), that's totally fine.
-I'll still enjoy having a place to share great recipes, products, and restaurants/dishes that I find worthwhile.
+I'll still enjoy having a place to add great recipes, products, and restaurants/dishes that I find worthwhile.
 If it evolves into something bigger, awesome.

 I just got started this a few days ago (and am still testing a handful of ideas/content)...but hopefully the momentum continues to build.